ramrodo/katacoda-scenarios/consul-meshery-adapter/finish.md

 Congratulations!
 You have successfully learned to:

 - Set up and run Meshery
-- Deploy the Meshery adapter for Istio
+- Deploy the Meshery adapter for Consul
 - Set up an Ingress pathway
 - Run a sample application